Permutation of periodic points of Veech surfaces in $\mathcal{H}(2)$: Restrictions for permutations

 To conclude the proof of \Cref{thm:main_H(2)} for the arithmetic case, we use these geometric constraints imposed by the projection of the regular Weierstrass points of $X$.
 In fact, if an affine transformation on $X$ maps a point of a certain type $\mathrm{t}_0$ to another point of type $\mathrm{t}_1$, then it has to map \emph{every} point of type $\mathrm{t}_0$ to a point of type $\mathrm{t}_1$, since it induces a well-defined quotient map on $E$.
 Moreover, the set of integral points must be preserved.

-Recall that the HLK-invariant is defined as the number of integral points together with the (unordered) list of points of type $h$, $v$ and $c$.
+Recall that the HLK-invariant is defined as the number of integral regular Weierstrass points, together with the (unordered) list of number of regular Weierstrass points of type $h$, $v$ and $c$.
 We will use square brackets to denote unordered lists.
 The restrictions of the previous paragraph are precisely equivalent to the fact that the HLK-invariant is preserved.

 For $e \in R_D$, it is not difficult to see that the L-shaped representatives $\modelL_D(e)$ in \Cref{fig:Le} are in fact square-tiled surfaces when $D = d^2$ is a perfect square.
 Indeed, we have that $\lambda = \frac{e + d}{2} \in \NN$, so these surfaces consist on $\lambda+1$ unit squares stacked upwards, and $\lambda-e$ unit squares stacked rightwards.
 See \Cref{fig:rep-even,fig:rep-odd}.
 In particular, the type of $w_1,\dots,w_5 \in \modelL_D(e)$ depends only on the parity of $\lambda$ and $\lambda-e-1$.
 More precisely, we have that \begin{itemize} \item $w_1$ is always of type $c$; \item $w_2$ is of type $c$ whenever $\lambda-e-1$ is odd, and of type $v$ otherwise; \item $w_3$ is of type $c$ whenever $\lambda$ is odd, and of type $h$ otherwise; \item $w_4$ is of type $h$ whenever $\lambda-e-1$ is odd, and integral otherwise; and \item $w_5$ is of type $v$ whenever $\lambda$ is odd, and integral otherwise. \end{itemize} Furthermore, recall that these L-shaped surfaces are essentially prototypical surfaces for a reduced prototype (up to a scaling).
 This allows us to obtain the following simple lemma: